 Special precautions are taken against generating inverse space (character #8F).
 Initially the character is read assuming that the background to the character was written in the current paper ink and treating any other ink as foreground.
-If this fails to generate a recognisable character or it generates inverse space then another try is made by assuming that the foreground to the character was written in the current pen ink and treating any other ink as background.
+If this fails to generate a recognisable character or it generates inverse space then another try is made by assuming that the foreground to the character was written in the current pen ink and treating any other ink as written in the current pen ink and treating any other ink as background.